Identity Gateway (IDG) Cookie Policy

 Which websites are covered by this policy?

-The IDG SSO: https://id.nihr.ac.uk
+The IDG Single Sign-on (SSO): https://id.nihr.ac.uk

 The IDG Portal: https://portal.nihr.ac.uk

 A cookie is a small text file that is downloaded onto your device (computer, tablet, or smartphone) when you visit our website.
 It allows us to recognise your device and store some information about your visit or past actions.
+In this policy, we use the term “cookies” to discuss all of these technologies.

-Cookies are used for two purposes in IDG:
+Cookies are used for two purposes in IDG.

-1. To identify you and provide security (as this is the main function of the Single Sign-on).
+1. To identify you and provide security (as this is the main function of the IDG Single Sign-on).

 2. To provide a satisfying user experience.

-IDG uses cookies for the following purposes listed below:
+IDG uses cookies for the following purposes listed below.

 Preferences

-IDG uses these cookies to remember your settings and preferences and to auto-fill the form fields to make your interactions with the site easier.
+IDG uses these cookies to remember your settings and preferences, and to auto-fill the form fields to make your interactions with the site easier.

 These cookies can not be used to personally identify you.